 We happened to see the funny dog video below & it inspired us to look for dog boots if for nothing else than the comedic value.

-Tips to Protect your Pups Paws during the Winter Months
+Tips to Protect your Pups Paws during the Winter Months and Summer Months

 What’s important to note is that during the winter months you need to be protecting your dog from the chemicals he will be running into on the streets.

-One of the biggest threats to healthy paw pads is the salt used to melt ice on driveways, roads and sidewalks.
+One of the biggest threats to healthy paw pads is the salt used to melt ice on driveways, roads, and sidewalks.
 Prolonged contact can lead to chemical burns on dog paws.
 If your dog is limping by end of a walk, de-icing products may be hurting his feet.
 Try to keep your dog off the salty sidewalk (think grass or snow) whenever possible.

 Another threat from deicers is ingestion.
 Dogs may lick their paws or your boots and ingest deicing salts.
 To prevent your dog from ingesting deicing salts, keep a shallow bowl of warm water and a cloth near the entryway to your home so that you can wipe your boots and your dog’s paws when coming back inside.

 Another common cause of sore paws during the cold winter months are the ice balls which form between the pads and toes of hairy-footed dog.
 To reduce the risk of ice balls, keep inter-pad hair trimmed neatly and short during the winter months.
-Not only can hairy feet contribute to the development of ice balls on the feet, paw hair can retain a lot of those nasty deicing salts.
+Not only can hairy feet contribute to the development of ice balls on the feet, but paw hair can also retain a lot of those nasty deicing salts.
 If your dog has hairy feet, trim them throughout the winter.

 Dogs left in the cold for long periods of times are also at risk for frostbite on paws and hypothermia.
 It is not advised that dogs spend hours in the cold.
 In winter, frequent short walks are better for your dog than a single long walk.
 But if your dog insists on spending time outdoors when it’s cold you can always dress them up fashionably.